A Jobs Plan that Rebuilds the Economy For All New Yorkers, and a ‘15 Minute Neighborhoods’ Plan for a Brighter, More Equitable Future

 Rebuild our tourism & nightlife industry

 Working to sustain the rich cultural life of our city and support the tourism industry, the Donovan administration will make sustained investments in arts and culture and will work closely with philanthropy to galvanize private contributions to this essential sector to the New York City economy.
-Another key piece in attracting visitors will be publicizing our “NYC Safest City Commitments,” a comprehensive set of policies geared toward fostering safer streets while growing local economies, to be released as part of our upcoming Stronger Neighborhoods for a Brighter, More Equitable Future plan.
+Another key piece in attracting visitors will be publicizing our “NYC Safest City Commitments,” a comprehensive set of policies geared toward fostering safer streets while growing local economies.

 Ensure public transit can get people to work